 Adjustable Clip

 A thermometer with an adjustable clip or clamp allows you to connect it to the cooking pot easily, for enhanced stability.
-You can also slide the thermometer to any length to urge readings that are more accurate.
+You can also slide the thermometer to any length to urge more accurate readings.

 Display